 The carrying amounts of Shelby Energy's cash and cash equivalents, accounts receivables, accounts payable, and other liabilities approximate fair value due to their short maturity.
 Investments in associated organizations are not considered a financial instrument because they represent nontransferable interests in associated organizations.
 Other assets and liabilities are not considered financial instruments because they represent activities specifically related to Shelby Energy.
-Long term debt can not be traded in the market, and is specifically for electric cooperatives and, therefore, a value other than its outstanding principal cannot be determined.
+Long term debt is specifically for electric cooperatives and, therefore, a value other than its outstanding principal cannot be determined.